jhu-ip/cs220-s22/index.md

 specific features independently.
 Course work involves significant programming projects in both languages.

-All public information about the course (readings, assignments, etc.) will be posted on this website.
+All public information about the course (assignments, exercises, etc.) will be posted on this website.

 Use the links at the top of the page to navigate the site.